Frequently Asked Questions

 Our Daily Hydration recipe is a great option when just looking for a little boost in your water.

 If you're not already familiar, we would also recommend checking out our Wellness hydration mix.
 It's our Oral Rehydration Solution, much like Pedialyte, but without all of the unnecessary additives.
-This comes in pretty handy in times of serious dehydration following illness, morning sickness, or in full disclosure, a bout of diarrhea.
+This comes in pretty handy in times of heightened dehydration following illness, morning sickness, or in full disclosure, a bout of diarrhea.

 Additionally our bars and Recovery Mix are great for keeping calories up during breastfeeding.